Evading Arrest Lawyer in Los Angeles

 We see all the time on the news -people running from the police.
 The news media glamorizes this, a lot of time puts the chase on TV, has people talking about it.
 The reality is, the prosecutors and judges in LA County hate this type of behavior and they punish it accordingly.
 If you’re charged with felony evading pursuant to Vehicle Code Section 2800.2, you should contact somebody like me who’s been doing this for twenty-five years and has handled these cases since they became popular.
 Over the course of the last twenty-five years, I’ve handled many – both felony and evading cases – and had much success.

-Learn What You Can Expect When It Comes To A Felony-Evading In Los Angeles County
+What to Expect When It Comes To A Felony-Evading

 Call For A Free Strategy Session